Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 He did as he was told and picked up the pace a little.
 This did not seem to satisfy.

-"Rrrr… *Wǒ nǎ cóng bōlí zuò de* ***harder!***"
+"Rrrr... *Wǒ nǎ cóng bōlí zuò de* ***harder!***"

 "...Are you sure?"

 She sighed, stopped, and then pushed him off her and lay there sorting out her hair while Julian tried to figure out just what the hell was going on in her head.

 Eventually she got her hair in order and glared at the ceiling for a second then rolled over to challenge him.
-"You’re too… *nice* with me!" she explained.
+"You’re too... *nice* with me!" she explained.

 "I thought you *like* nice!"

-"I um… Yes?
-But there’s nice and there’s *nice*, and I…" she pressed her palms to her temples. "...Aargh, *words*!"
+"I um...
+Yes?
+But there’s nice and there’s *nice*, and I..." she pressed her palms to her temples. "...Aargh, *words*!"

 "This is that whole *’yes sir’* thing again, isn’t it," Julian guessed.

-"No, that’s…" she sighed, and hauled herself out of the bunk.
+"No, that’s..." she sighed, and hauled herself out of the bunk.
 "I don’t even know what I want."

 "*Bǎobèi*..."

 She sighed again, turned and gave him a forgiving kiss.
-"Let me… think," she said.
+"Let me... think," she said.

 "I...
 Okay.
 Uh, I’m... gonna take a shower."
 Julian cleared his throat and climbed out of the bunk too.